wicked-rainman/DAPL/docs/DNS_HISTORY_maintenance.md

             DNS entries that are machine generated for temporary use).
 Script dns_prune can be used to clear out the dross.

+When these updates have been completed, script dnsreg_update can be run against the input just processed by dns_auth_update or rdns_update.
+This script creates 100Mb chunks of unordered data that can be used by the dnsgrep utility.

 ### NOTE:

 The datastore has been designed to provide fast responses to DNS historic queries (The server code